Locations

 Let’s briefly revisit our earlier examples with a cost lens:

-- SAP Payroll: A company’s Payroll license cost grew 30% in one year because they acquired a smaller competitor and added 2,000 employees.
+• SAP Payroll: A company’s Payroll license cost grew 30% in one year because they acquired a smaller competitor and added 2,000 employees.
 The licensing team anticipated this and negotiated the additional employee band at a favorable rate during the acquisition planning.
-In contrast, another company had an unplanned hiring spree and exceeded payroll users by 500; since it wasn’t pre-negotiated, they paid list price for those extra 500 in a post-audit true-up, plus back maintenance – a very costly outcome.
+In contrast, another company had an unplanned hiring spree, exceeding its payroll users by 500.
+Since it wasn’t pre-negotiated, they paid the list price for those extra 500 in a post-audit true-up, plus back maintenance – a very costly outcome.

-- SAP HANA Runtime: An electronics manufacturer found its HANA database for S/4HANA reaching capacity due to rapid data accumulation.
+• SAP HANA Runtime: An electronics manufacturer discovered that its HANA database for S/4HANA was reaching capacity due to rapid data accumulation.
 They needed to move from a 256GB license to 512 GB.
 Because they had discussed this with SAP at the initial contract (knowing IoT data from machines would grow), they had a fixed price for the increment.
 They executed that, and the cost was manageable.
 A different firm didn’t plan well and had to upgrade their HANA license on the fly, resulting in a budget overrun since memory licenses were not cheap and hadn’t locked pricing.

-- SAP CRM and Digital Access: A telecom company integrated a new mobile app with SAP CRM, causing a huge increase in interactions (creating service orders in SAP).
+• SAP CRM and Digital Access: A telecom company integrated a new mobile app with SAP CRM, causing a huge increase in interactions (creating service orders in SAP).
 They didn’t realize each app user indirectly needed to be licensed or that the interactions counted.
 In the subsequent audit, SAP pushed them to adopt Digital Access and pay for documents.
-The immediate cost spike was significant (millions) as they had to license hundreds of thousands of document transactions.
-This could have been mitigated by an earlier move to an appropriate license model and possibly redesigning how often the app hit SAP.
-The lesson learned was to involve licensing considerations in integration design – they later implemented caching and batching to reduce the number of separate SAP transactions the app triggered, reducing document counts in the future.
+The immediate cost spike was significant (in the millions) as they had to license hundreds of thousands of document transactions.
+This could have been mitigated by an earlier transition to an appropriate license model and possibly redesigning the frequency of app interactions with SAP.
+The lesson learned was to incorporate licensing considerations into the integration design.
+They later implemented caching and batching to reduce the number of separate SAP transactions triggered by the app, thereby reducing document counts in the future.

-In conclusion, cost drivers for SAP engines are tightly linked to how your business and systems evolve.
+In conclusion, cost drivers for SAP engines are closely tied to the evolution of your business and systems.
 By understanding these linkages and planning, you can turn what might be nasty surprises into predictable, budgeted investments.

 Recommendations:

-- Incorporate Licensing into Business Planning: Treat license capacity like any critical infrastructure.
-When projecting growth (employees, orders, etc.), include the cost of scaling SAP engines in your financial models.
+• Incorporate Licensing into Business Planning: Treat license capacity like any critical infrastructure.
+When projecting growth (e.g., employees, orders), include the cost of scaling SAP engines in your financial models.
 Communicate with finance and business units that “if we achieve X growth, SAP costs will likely increase by Y” – this aligns expectations and secures funding in advance.

-- Negotiate Growth-Friendly Terms: Aim for terms that accommodate growth during your next SAP contract negotiation.
-This could be tiered pricing (so unit cost goes down as volume goes up) or upfront purchase of an anticipated higher usage band at a discount.
+• Negotiate Growth-Friendly Terms: Aim for terms that accommodate growth during your next SAP contract negotiation.
+This could be tiered pricing (where the unit cost decreases as volume increases) or an upfront purchase of an anticipated higher usage band at a discount.
 Emphasize to SAP that you want a partnership as you grow.
 For example, locking in a larger Payroll band now might get you a better per-user rate than buying small increments later.

-- Create an Early Warning System: Leverage your license monitoring to flag potential overages well before they happen.
+• Create an Early Warning System: Leverage your license monitoring to flag potential overages well in advance.
 If you see a metric climbing rapidly (say, you’ve reached 80% of your licensed vendor count in SAP SRM), trigger an internal review.
-Decide whether to curb usage (maybe by cleaning out old vendors) or purchase more.
-Early warnings give you time to decide the most cost-effective approach, including talking to SAP about temporary solutions.
+Decide whether to curb usage (perhaps by removing old vendors) or purchase more.
+Early warnings give you time to decide on the most cost-effective approach, including consulting with SAP about temporary solutions.

-- Maintain License Compliance to Avoid Penalties: Ensure continuous compliance to prevent punitive costs.
+• Maintain License Compliance to Avoid Penalties: Ensure continuous compliance to prevent punitive costs.
 It’s far cheaper to buy needed licenses proactively than to pay audit penalties.
-Use internal audits and true-up annually (voluntarily) if you exceeded something, rather than waiting three years and owing three times the maintenance.
-SAP tends to be more cooperative if you self-disclose overuse and purchase the required licenses without being forced.
+Use internal audits and conduct true-ups annually (voluntarily) if you have exceeded your limits, rather than waiting three years and owing three times the maintenance.
+SAP tends to be more cooperative if you self-disclose overuse and purchase the required licenses voluntarily, rather than being forced.

-- Educate Stakeholders on Cost Implications: Business leaders often make big moves (acquisitions, new product launches), unaware of SAP licensing impacts.
+• Educate Stakeholders on Cost Implications: Business leaders often make significant moves (acquisitions, new product launches) without being aware of the SAP licensing impacts.
 Make it a practice to educate them.
 For instance, explain to HR that doubling headcount will increase IT costs, including SAP HR/Payroll licenses, or to Sales that a new sales channel feeding SAP will carry an engine cost.
 Awareness helps stakeholders include these in their plans and avoids the perception that “SAP costs exploded out of nowhere.”

-- Review and Optimize Periodically: At least once a year, strategically review your SAP license landscape.
+• Review and Optimize Periodically: Conduct a strategic review of your SAP license landscape at least annually.
 Identify potential cost-saving areas – perhaps a certain engine is no longer used fully and could be downsized.
 Also, identify where you are close to limits – plan for those.
-Engage an independent licensing advisor if needed to spot inefficiencies or better licensing options (for example, maybe an all-in cloud subscription could cap your costs if they’re growing unpredictably, or vice versa, moving to on-prem might be cheaper if you’ve stabilized).
+Engage an independent licensing advisor if needed to identify inefficiencies or explore better licensing options (for example, consider an all-in-one cloud subscription to cap costs if they’re growing unpredictably, or vice versa, moving to on-premises might be more cost-effective if you’ve stabilized).
 The key is not to let the licensing drift; actively manage it as part of the IT strategy.